mcshiz/bike-map/README.md

 Get everything out of the controllers and seperate into directives/services/factories.

 Stop using two seperate objects for the layers.
-Include geoXmlDoc[l] into $scope.allTrails so I can keep my sanity,
+Include geoXmlDoc[l] into $scope.myTrails so I can keep my sanity,

-Use $scope.allTrails for every function rather than passing poly, polyNum and layer around.
+Use $scope.myTrails for every function rather than passing poly, polyNum and layer around.

 Build modal to popup for adding new comments.